 Being more photographer than commercial enterprise, I am committed to providing attentive, personal service regarding my work.
 I strive to offer images that elicit a sense of wonder, at least as satisfying as the feeling I get when I permanently capture a magical moment at the edge of another world.

-My father was a diplomat, so I grew up traveling overseas.
+My father was a diplomat, so I grew up living and traveling overseas.
 As an avid fan of visual and performing arts, he introduced me to photography on my twelfth birthday in Rawalpindi, Pakistan, when he gave me a Yashica twin-lens reflex camera, the kind with the viewfinder at the top instead of the back.
 It started me on my mission, and my dog was my first subject.

 The first camera I bought was in 1983, a new Nikon FE2, a manual-focus.
 I loved it and used the hell out of it, landing my first shooting jobs in sports, fashion, and weddings, and my first magazine cover with a landscape shot in 1987.

 Galen Rowell was my first inspiration in photography.
 In 2003, I befriended another inspiration, the top Bolivian nature photographer, Willy Kenning, who convinced me to try medium-format.
 So, I bought a Mamiya 645AFD body and four lenses (35mm, 45mm, 80mm and 105-210mm).